ATLief/simple-slices/README.md

 **Note: This project is not ready for production yet!
 File names and features may be renamed or removed without warning!**

-**Note: Until further notice, it is strongly recommended to purge older versions before installing newer versions.**
+**Note: Until further notice, it is strongly recommended to reboot your system after installing or upgrading this package.**

 ## Basic Explanation